yajain/NALU-doing-linear-transformation/README.md

 Suppose there is a list of 4 numbers given as [1,2,3,4].
 This gives solution as 1*2*3*4 which gives a result as 24.

-data6.csv, data8.csv, data10.csv are files that contain the training and testing set.
+data folder has three files - data6.csv, data8.csv, data10.csv are files that contain the training and testing set.
 NALU_LT.py does the first task
 NALU_MUL.py does the second task
 Make sure that data6, data8, data10 are in the same folder from where you are running the programs else you can edit and insert